rubenhm/rubenhm.github.io/blog/_posts/2016-07-06-choropleth-maps-with-d3-python-and-data-from-fred.md

 Then I found another tutorial by [Mike Bostock](https://bost.ocks.org/mike/map/) that uses [D3](http://d3js.org) and [TopoJSON](https://github.com/mbostock/topojson) to generate the SVG map from a script.
 Mike Bostock's multiple [examples pages](https://bl.ocks.org/mbostock) provide tutorials for generating and manipulating all kinds of maps.

-My map is based on the example for a simple Choropleth map of [unemployment rates with thresholds](https://bl.ocks.org/mbostock/3306362) and the example that uses a [selection of geo units is](https://bl.ocks.org/mbostock/5416405).
+My map is based on the example for a simple Choropleth map of [unemployment rates with thresholds](https://bl.ocks.org/mbostock/3306362) and the example that uses a [selection of geo units](https://bl.ocks.org/mbostock/5416405).

 ## Map